Frequently Asked Questions

 How frequently do you have litters?

-Though we prefer to have puppies ready to join families in the spring and fall, litters can be born anytime throughout the year depending on the mothers schedule.
-Female dogs only come into season (are ready for breeding) only once every 6-8 months, and normally there is a span of just a few days where they are able to get pregnant.
+While we ideally aim to have puppies ready to join families in the mild seasons of spring and fall, nature's timing means that litters can arrive throughout the year, based on the mothers' schedules. πΈπ Female dogs typically come into season every 6-8 months, with a brief window of just a few days when they are receptive to breeding.
+This natural cycle results in the availability of litters at various times.

 How many people care for all of your dogs?

-Besides myself and my husband Keith we also have a full staff to ensure that all of our dogs are well cared for and have plenty of attention.
-This usually includes at least one full time kennel worker, one part time puppy caretaker, a professional handler and a professional trainer.
+In addition to the dedicated efforts of myself and my husband Keith, we are supported by a full team of professionals to ensure our dogs receive excellent care and abundant attention. πΆβ¨ Our team typically includes at least one full-time kennel worker, a part-time puppy caretaker, a professional handler, and a skilled trainer.

 How many litters do your mothers have?